FarronF/limerick-council-meetings/meetings/2021/12/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd November 2021.md

 Councillor Scanlan complimented the Housing Section on the clean up which was carried out

-to the derelict houses in the District.---
+to the derelict houses in the District.
+---
 12

 13.